Erb's Palsy Lawyers

 Erb’s palsy could heal within a year with appropriate treatment.
 Unfortunately, it could also partially heal or never heal at all, leaving your child with a permanent disability.

-Either way, your child will need medical care and it could be very expensive.
-However, if your injury was caused by medical malpractice, an Erb’s palsy lawyer may be able to obtain compensation to cover treatment costs, including:
+Either way, your child will need medical care that could be very expensive.
+If your injury was caused by medical malpractice, an Erb’s palsy lawyer may be able to obtain compensation to cover treatment costs, including:

 - Physical therapy